07SUJITH/07SUJITH/README.md

 #### ⭐ Recent Stars

-- [ZachGoldberg/Startup-CTO-Handbook](https://github.com/ZachGoldberg/Startup-CTO-Handbook) (1 day ago) - The Startup CTO&#39;s Handbook, a book covering leadership, management and technical topics for leaders of software engineering teams
+- [ZachGoldberg/Startup-CTO-Handbook](https://github.com/ZachGoldberg/Startup-CTO-Handbook) (2 days ago) - The Startup CTO&#39;s Handbook, a book covering leadership, management and technical topics for leaders of software engineering teams
 - [jwasham/coding-interview-university](https://github.com/jwasham/coding-interview-university) (1 week ago) - A complete computer science study plan to become a software engineer.
 - [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) (3 weeks ago) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
 - [wshobson/agents](https://github.com/wshobson/agents) (3 weeks ago) - A collection of production-ready subagents for Claude Code